ostelco/react-native-client/README.md

 - [Remote Config](https://console.firebase.google.com/project/panacea-39e5a/config) used to send global configuration to clients or to run experiments where client can get different configurations
 - [Bug Reporting](https://instabug.com/) we use instabug for bug reporting.
 Requires micro phone and photo permissions

+## Firebase

+The app uses one firebase project but has two different apps, a release app and a debug app.
+The debug app has the same package name / bundle id with a .debug prefix.

+### IOS
+If you don't do anything, you are running the debug app.
+To run the release app in the simulator or an attached device, you need to edit schemes and change the build configuration from debug to release for the run command.
+You also need to uncheck the `Debug executable`, it's not supposed to be checked together with release build.

+### Android
+To run the debug app you need to add the .debug prefix with the run command: `react-native run-android --appIdSuffix "debug"` To run the release app, you use the regular react native command: `react-native run-android --variant=release`

 ## Remote Config

 Remote config is a key / value in firebase.
 You can add parameters (keys) and a subsequent value, then you have to publish the changes before they take effect.